 We started Junxion because our founder, a traveling surgical tech, got tired of agencies hiding the numbers.
 You deserve to see the full picture before you sign anything.
-So Here’s how it works: what’s actually in your pay package, what you can negotiate, and how to spot the red flags that cost travelers money.
+So here’s how it works: what’s actually in your pay package, how the pieces fit together, and how to spot the red flags that cost travelers money.

 Understanding the Bill Rate: Where Your Money Actually Comes From

 Every travel assignment has a bill rate, which is the hourly amount the hospital pays your agency for your work.
 Your pay package comes out of that bill rate.
 The rest covers the agency’s costs: recruiter salaries, insurance, compliance, and yes, their profit margin.
-Knowing the bill rate matters because it tells you how much room there actually is to negotiate.
+Knowing this model exists helps you understand why two agencies can offer different packages for the same job.

-Some agencies won’t share the bill rate.
-That’s a red flag.
 At Junxion, we believe in transparency because understanding how agencies make money puts you in a stronger position.
-If your recruiter dodges the question, it’s worth asking why.
+What deserves your attention is your own package, explained clearly, line by line.

 Breaking Down Your Pay: Taxable Hourly vs. Stipends